 Duncan Park Backpacking Camp

-A Backpacking Camp at Duncan Park for rising 10th through 12th graders, college students, and adults
+A Backpacking Camp at Duncan Park for rising 10th through 12th graders and college students.

 Are you ready to be challenged in a way you never have?
 Backpacking is an incredible experience that gives you the opportunity to learn about yourself and grow in your relationship with God on the trail.
 Duncan Park guides will teach you all the skills a person needs for the trail.
 Then we'll spend four days and three nights backpacking through the Indian Peaks Wilderness.
 Step out of your comfort zone into a land of possibilities!
 (Duncan Park provides hiking pack, tents, sleeping bag, and cooking equipment.
 Campers provide hiking boots and weather appropriate clothing for the trip.
 Email firstname.lastname@example.org for suggestions regarding hiking boots or other personal gear.).